Veritas: The time has come to address COVID-19 related security gaps

 Murray says, “With the talent crunch and competing business needs today, it's unlikely that enterprises around the world are able to hire dozens of additional IT staff in order to rise up to this challenge, so companies need to be smart if they want to shore up their protection infrastructures against the continued threat of ransomware.

-"Selecting a single data protection platform that can operate across the entire data estate both in your data centre and the public cloud can radically reduce the management burden of data protection.
+"Selecting a single data protection platform that can operate across the entire data estate both in your data center and the public cloud can radically reduce the management burden of data protection.

 "And adopting modern data-protection tools allows Artificial Intelligence (AI) and Machine Learning (ML) to reduce the need for so many members of staff.”